Maria Teresa de Filippis: Retirement

-Later career and death
+Later career

-Around 1960 de Filippis married Austrian chemist Theodor Huschek, and started a family.
-She kept away from all forms of motor racing until 1979 when she joined the International Club of Former F1 Grand Prix Drivers.
-In 1997 she was appointed Vice-President.
+Around 1960, de Filippis married Austrian chemist Theodor Huschek, and started a family.
+She kept away from all forms of motor racing until 1979, when she joined the International Club of Former F1 Grand Prix Drivers.
+In 1997, she was appointed vice-president.
 She was also a founding member of the Maserati Club in 2004 and went on to become its chairperson.
 De Filippis died in January 2016 at the age of 89.

 Legacy

 De Filippis was a pioneer in motor racing, a sport traditionally dominated by men.
 No woman would race in Formula One again for a further 15 years until fellow Italian Lella Lombardi competed between 1974 and 1976.
-Lombardi went on to become the first and as of 2024 only female driver to have finished a World Championship Formula One race in a point-scoring position.
-Three other women have since then tried to enter a Formula One race, albeit unsuccessfully – Giovanna Amati, Divina Galica and Desiré Wilson.
+Lombardi went on to become the first and as of 2026 only female driver to have finished a Formula One World Championship race in a point-scoring position.
+Three other women have since then tried to enter a Formula One race, albeit unsuccessfully – Divina Galica, Desiré Wilson and Giovanna Amati.